clarkeben/meme-creator/README.md

 # Meme Creator & Editor

-A simple **Meme Creator & Editor** developed for iOS iPhone 10+ using Swift 5.
+A simple **Meme Creator & Editor** app developed for iOS iPhone 10+ using Swift 5.
 The app allows users to create their own memes, or choose from a selected set of memes.
 Users have the ability to customise the text, font and font size.

-The Meme Creator app contains a slick onboarding screen, the ability for users to select from a bunch of existing memes and the edit/creator mode.
+The Meme Creator app contains a slick onboarding screen, the ability for users to select from a bunch of existing memes and an editor/creator mode.

 With this app users can:
 - Choose from existing memes